68kellyren/68kellyren.github.io/_pages/about.md

 ### Hi there, I am Zhihui Ren.
 I am currently a postdoctoral research fellow in the Department of Hydraulic Engineering, Tsinghua University, working with research group of <span style="color: #2980b9; text-decoration: underline;font-weight:bold;">Prof. Fuqiang Tian</span> and <span style="color: #2980b9; text-decoration: underline;font-weight:bold;">Dr. Yi Nan</span>.
 My research focuses on flash flood early warning, disaster-triggering rainfall, and mountain hazard modeling.

-I obtain my Ph.D. in Physical Geography in 2025 from Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, under the supervision of <span style="color: #2980b9; text-decoration: underline;font-weight:bold;">Prof. Yanfang Sang</span>, where I worked on sub-daily precipitation analysis and probabilistic flash floods warning methods.
+I obtain my Ph.D. in Physical Geography in 2025 from Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, under the supervision of <span style="color: #2980b9; text-decoration: underline;font-weight:bold;">Prof. Yanfang Sang</span>, where I worked on sub-daily precipitation analysis and probabilistic flash flood warning methods.

 ### About This Site
 This website hosts my publications, talks, and a record of my academic activities.